 Now, all of these concepts should also be applied to your support pages.

-Support pages and blogs fulfill two important roles in the SEO strategy.
+Practice area pages and blogs fulfill two important roles in the search engine optimization (SEO) strategy.
 First, your potential customers may search for answers to questions before they decide to look for an attorney.
 These will be questions such as “How do I find hidden assets?”
 “How to get 50/50 custody without a lawyer?”
 Questions we know you care nothing about answering.

 You could choose to look at this from two angles: